The Greatest Canadian

-The Greatest Canadian is a 2004 television series consisting of 13 episodes produced by the Canadian Broadcasting Corporation (CBC) to determine who is considered to be the greatest Canadian of all time, according to those who watched and participated in the program.
+The Greatest Canadian is a 2004 television series consisting of 13 episodes produced by the Canadian Broadcasting Corporation (CBC) to identify one greatest Canadian of all time, according to those who watched and participated in the program.

 The series two-hour debut on 17 October 2004 garnered more than one million viewers, with approximately 500,000 to 700,000 viewers per episode thereafter.
 The initial nomination phase received more than 10,000 names submitted for consideration.
 The second phase of the process concluded on 28 November at midnight and the following evening the winner from more than 1.2 million votes was revealed to be Tommy Douglas.

 The series was inspired by the BBC production the Great Britons and has a spiritual sequel, The Greatest Canadian Invention.

+The Greatest Canadian experienced strong initial ratings, some fall-off during its run, and a partial rebound for the finale.
+The series was credited with bringing the CBC public "buzz" and a younger demographic.
+Conversely the series was critiqued, by University of Calgary communication professors Bart Beaty and Rebecca Sullivan in their book Canadian Television Today, as middlebrow "nationalist pandering."

 Selection process

 The "Greatest Canadian" was chosen through a two-step voting process.
 The first phase beginning on 5 April 2004, involved the collection of data (nominees for consideration) through polls conducted by mail, phone and the internet.
 Of these nominees the bottom 40 of 50 individuals, in order of popularity, were revealed during the first episode in October.

-The criteria for eligible as outlined by the CBC was broad:
+The eligibility criteria as outlined by the CBC was broad:

 To prevent bias during the second round of voting; the top ten nominees, also revealed during the first episode, were presented alphabetically rather than by order of first round popularity.
 This phase was accompanied by a series of hour-long feature documentaries, where 10 Canadian celebrities acting as advocates each presented their case for The Greatest Canadian.
-Viewers then submitted votes over the next six weeks supporting their favorite finalists.
+Viewers then submitted votes over the next six weeks supporting their favourite finalists.
 Importantly, there was no overall limit on the number of times any listener could call in and cast a vote, nor was voting restricted to Canadians.